Stochastic Calculus and Hochschild Homology: Abstract

 \section{Abstract}

-This paper is a case study of probabilistic approach to topological quantum field theory via the example of topological quantum mechanics.
-We propose that the topological correlations are realized in the large variance limit.
+This paper is a case study of probabilistic approach to homological aspects of topological quantum field theory via the example of topological quantum mechanics.
+We propose topological correlations in terms of large variance limit.
 An investigation on the relation between probabilistic topological correlations on the circle and Hochschild homology is illustrated.